What are the signs and symptoms of celiac disease?

 As a result, celiac disease can be underdiagnosed or misdiagnosed.
 However, as doctors become more aware of the varied symptoms of celiac disease, there are more reliable blood tests available.
 Therefore, diagnostic rates are increasing, especially for adults (celiac symptoms).

 - An intestinal biopsy

 Medical and Family History

-Taking a medical and family history may help a health care provider diagnose celiac disease.
-He or she will ask the patient or caregiver to provide a medical and family history, specifically if anyone in the patient’s family has a history of celiac disease.
+Taking a medical and family history can help a doctor diagnose celiac disease.
+He or she will ask the patient or caregiver to provide a medical and family history.
+Above all, if someone in the patient’s family has a history of celiac disease. (celiac symptoms).

-Before the blood tests, patients should continue to eat a diet that includes foods with gluten, such as breads and pastas.
-If a patient stops eating foods with gluten before being tested, the results may be negative for celiac disease even if the disease is present.
+Therefore, before blood tests, patients should continue to eat a diet that includes foods with gluten, such as breads and pastries.
+Consequently, if a patient stops eating gluten foods before being tested, the results can be negative for celiac disease, even if the disease is present. (celiac symptoms).

-When a health care provider suspects that a patient has dermatitis herpetiformis, he or she will perform a skin biopsy.
-A skin biopsy is a procedure that involves removing tiny pieces of skin tissue for examination with a microscope.
-A health care provider performs the biopsy in an outpatient center or a hospital.
-The patient receives a local anesthetic; however, in some cases, the patient will require general anesthesia.
+When the doctor suspects that a patient has dermatitis herpetiformis, he or she will perform a skin biopsy.
+Above all, a skin biopsy is a procedure that involves removing tiny pieces of skin tissue, for examination with a microscope.
+The doctor performs the biopsy in an outpatient center or a hospital.
+The patient receives a local anesthetic; however, in some cases, the patient will require general anesthesia. (celiac symptoms).

 A pathologist examines the skin tissue in a lab and checks the tissue for antibodies that are common in celiac disease.
-If the skin tissue tests positive for the antibodies, a health care provider will perform blood tests to confirm celiac disease.
-If the skin biopsy and blood tests both suggest celiac disease, the patient may not need an intestinal biopsy for diagnosis.
+If the skin tissue tests positive for the antibodies, the doctor will perform blood tests to confirm celiac disease.
+Therefore, if skin biopsy and blood tests suggest celiac disease, the patient may no longer need an intestinal biopsy for diagnosis.